elioengcomp/most-popular-jar/experiment/README.md

 - **Workers**: 5
 - **Threads**: 21
-- **Page**: 100
+- **Page Size**: 100

-The graph below shows that, to a given concurrency factor (0.026 in this case), lower values of Pages seems to increase the response time due to the overhead of communication to fetch workload items.
+The graph below shows that, to a given concurrency factor (0.026 in this case), lower values of Page Size seems to increase the response time due to the overhead of communication to fetch workload items.

 ![Average time vs page size](charts/average_time_vs_page_size_within_concurrency_factor.png)

-The behavior at the graph's tail shows that from certain level of concurrency factor (~ 0.048) changes to Pages variable are more relevant to changing the response time than the concurrency factor.
+The behavior at the graph's tail shows that from certain level of concurrency factor (~ 0.048) changes to Page Size variable are more relevant to changing the response time than the concurrency factor.

 ![Behavior at tail](charts/behavior_at_tail.png)